Best Scrubs Brands in 2026: How the Top Names Actually Compare

 The Best Scrubs Brands, Reviewed

-Best for: Buyers who want a recognizable, fashion-forward brand and are willing to pay a premium for it.
+Best for: Clinicians who prioritize brand recognition and a fashion-forward look and are willing to pay a significant premium for it.

-Best for: Clinicians who prioritize a polished, modern look and do not mind a premium price.
+Best for: Clinicians who want a polished, modern look with some technical fabric story and are comfortable at the premium price point.

 Cherokee: Best for Budget and Availability

-Best for: Shoppers who want lots of style choices on a tight budget.
+Best for: Shoppers who want style variety on a tight budget.

-Best for: Clinicians who want a comfortable, well-fitting set without going premium.
+Best for: Clinicians who want a comfortable, well-fitting scrub without going premium.

-Barco One pairs a performance fabric, often made with recycled materials, with good stretch and a modern fit.
-It is a nice middle ground for buyers who want technical features and a sustainability angle without the top-tier price of the fashion brands.
+Barco One pairs a performance stretch fabric — often made with recycled materials — with a modern fit at a mid-tier price.
+A solid option for buyers who want technical features and a sustainability angle.

-Best for: Performance-minded buyers who also care about recycled fabric.
+Best for: Performance-minded buyers who also care about recycled materials.

-Dickies brings its workwear heritage to scrubs with tough, no-frills basics at low prices.
-The styling is plain and the fabric is not as technical as the performance brands, but for sheer rugged value it holds up.
+Dickies brings its workwear heritage to scrubs — tough, plain, and inexpensive.
+The fabric is not technical, the styling is basic, but for sheer rugged value it holds up.

-Best for: Buyers who want durable, inexpensive basics and do not care about fashion.
+Best for: Buyers who want durable, inexpensive basics and care nothing for fashion.

 Which Scrub Brand Is Right for You?

-• On a tight budget or buying for school: Cherokee, Wonderwink, or Dickies.
+• You are a student or on a tight budget: Cherokee, Wonderwink, or Dickies.

 Frequently Asked Questions

-What is the best scrub brand in 2026?
+What is the best scrub brand for nurses in 2026?

 Are FIGS scrubs worth the price?